-LCOS Products
+LCOS and MEMS Products

-Himax Display, our subsidiary, has contributed our micro display products lines: Color-fliter LCOS and Color-sequential LCOS.
+Himax Display, our subsidiary, has contributed to our microdisplay products lines: Color-filter LCOS, Color-sequential LCOS and MEMS.

-Himax Display is the world leader in LCOS industry, which occupies over 75% of LCOS market share.
-Himax Display is the only LCOS company, who owned a mass production ready liquid crystal assembly line, and we have produced and shipped over 1M units from this ISO certified line.
-Our customers use our product in various applications: pico-projector, embedded projector into different applications (cell phone, camcorder), communication, toy projector, and head-mounted-display.
+Himax Display is the market leader of the LCOS industry based on market share in 2012.
+We believe Himax Display is the only non-captive LCOS company that owned a mass production ready liquid crystal assembly line.
+We have produced and shipped over 1.5 million units from this ISO certified line.
+Our customers use our products in various applications such as pico-projector, embedded projector in different applications (cell phone and camcorder), communication, toy projector, and head-mounted-display.